RedisLabs/engineering-blog/content/posts/using-the-redis-allocator-in-rust.md

 }
 ```

-We add a `static` flag named `USE_REDIS_ALLOC` that determine whether we should use the Redis allocator or the system one.
+We add a `static` flag named `USE_REDIS_ALLOC` that determines whether we should use the Redis allocator or the system one.
 It's important to guarantee safety when mutating static data, so we use an `AtomicBool` here that is `false` by default.

 In the module initialization code, we call `use_redis_alloc` when the module is ready to use.
 At this point we can safely start using the Redis allocator, and all future allocations will be accounted for by Redis.

-This takes care of the crash and ended up in the [`redis-module`](https://crates.io/crates/redis-module) crate.
+This takes care of the crash and ends up in the [`redis-module`](https://crates.io/crates/redis-module) crate.
 Feel free to check it out and let me know how you like it!